laustock/qlc-plus-docker/README.md

 docker run -d -p 9999:9999 -p 3389:3389 -v /cofigurated/QLC/+/project.qxw:/QLC/qlc.qxw --name qlcplus-with-desktop qlcplus-with-desktop
 ````

-for the rdp access the user credentials are hradcoded in the dockerfile (so you can changed it any time)
+for the rdp access the user credentials are hardcoded in the dockerfile (so you can changed it any time)
 username: admin
 passwd: 1234